amitbdm29/AttackLog/ReadME.txt

 MITM - Man In The Middle - sniffing into the victim network and listening on the traffic that walk through when using MITM at the end of the script i recommend to run the script again and chose the stop ip forward

-run my script by typing at the console
+The script save a log to notice when you attack and who you attack run my script by typing at the console